St. Thomas Aquinas and the Immaculate Conception

 Aquinas outright denied the Immaculate Conception that today so many faithful

-Catholics, philosophers, and theologians adhere to this untenable notion
+Catholics, philosophers, and theologians adhere to this untenable notion without

 “It is...clear why Modernists are so